digidotcom/xbee-java/examples/io/RemoteDIOSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to set and read XBee digital lines of remote devices.
+  This sample Java application shows how to set and read XBee digital lines of remote devices.

   The application configures two IO lines of the XBee devices, one in the remote device as a digital input (button) and the other in the local device as a digital output (LED).
 Then, the application reads the status of the input line periodically and updates the output to follow the input.

-  While the push button is pressed the LED should be lighting.
+  While the push button is pressed, the LED should be lighting.

   NOTE: This example uses the generic remote XBee device (RemoteXBeeDevice)
         class, but it can be applied to any other remote XBee device class.